Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 3 April 2026 02.10.03 UTC
+- WIB: Jumat, 3 April 2026 03.47.42 UTC
-- WITA: Jumat, 3 April 2026 03.10.03 UTC
+- WITA: Jumat, 3 April 2026 04.47.42 UTC
-- WIT: Jumat, 3 April 2026 04.10.03 UTC
+- WIT: Jumat, 3 April 2026 05.47.42 UTC

 Kutipan Inspiratif:
-"Friendship is the hardest thing in the world to explain.
-Its not something you learn in school.
-But if you havent learned the meaning of friendship you really havent learned anything."
+"The size of your problems is nothing compared with your ability to solve them.
+Dont overestimate your problems and underestimate yourself."

-Kategori: friendship
+Kategori: motivational